Integrative Health and Wellness

 IHW 780.
 Health and Wellness Coaching Skills, Techniques, & Tools.
 3 credits.

-The art and science of health and wellness coaching is enhanced with practice. ln this course, students will utilize knowledge, skills, techniques, and tools acquired throughout the curriculum.
+The art and science of health and wellness coaching is enhanced with practice.
+In this course, students will utilize knowledge, skills, techniques, and tools acquired throughout the curriculum.
 Students will collaborate with clients seeking to improve their general well-being and with clients who are physician-diagnosed with chronic disease states.
-P: IHW 760.
+P: IHW 760 and Department Consent.

 IHW 781.
 Health and Wellness Coaching: Theory to Practice.
 3 credits.

-This hybrid course combines online learning with a five-day on campus residency that builds on the knowledge, skills, and values gained throughout the HWC curriculum.
+This hybrid course combines online learning with a five-day on campus residency that builds on the knowledge, skills, and values gained throughout the Health & Wellness Coaching curriculum.
 Students apply theory to practice during the residency component of the course through case studies, face-to-face coaching sessions, and interactive group projects.
-P: IHW 760.
+P: IHW 760 and Department Consent.

 IHW 795.
 Directed Independent Study.
 1-6 credits.